Blaze DJ returns with episode 40 of 'Ministry of Breaks'.

 In recent years, the Ministry of Breaks (MOB) brand has become increasingly popular in London, the UK's capital, due to its distinctive blend of breaks, bass, and bleeps.
 Concurrently, Blaze DJ has been diligently expanding the brand's presence on multiple platforms.

 He recently overhauled both his personal YouTube channel and the MOB YouTube channel, creating a platform to highlight their unique sound and reach a broader audience.
-Blaze DJ has played a key role in organizing Breaks n Bass events, enriching the nightlife scene, and strengthening MOB's position in the London music community.
+Blaze DJ has played a key role in organising Breaks n Bass events, enriching the nightlife scene, and strengthening MOB's position in the London music community.

 Blaze is engaged in launching new mixes every week, hosting MOB Open Deck Nights in East London, presenting live performances, and producing new tracks in the studio.
 He has been active in the studio, releasing some free-to-download bootlegs on his Blaze DJ Soundcloud page, and he has more music scheduled for release in 2025.